 To create a more efficient capital structure and increase shareholder value, companies will look to reduce their share capital.
 It is important to note that while the company’s market capitalisation will not change because of the share capital reduction, the number of outstanding shares and traded shares will decrease.

 Another scenario where capital reduction may be executed is to respond to a decline in operating profits or loss of revenue that cannot be recovered from a company’s expected future earnings.
-In some capital reductions, shareholders will receive a cash payment for shares that have been canceled, but in most other situations, the impact on shareholders is minimal.
+In some capital reductions, shareholders will receive a cash payment for shares that have been cancelled, but in most other situations, the impact on shareholders is minimal.

 Reasons to Reduce Share Capital